kiwids0220/kiwids0220.github.io/_posts/2024-03-18-AI Study Notes.md

 ### Derivatives and Differentiation

-Derivative is the rate of change in a function with respect to changes in its aruments.
+Derivative is the rate of change in a function with respect to changes in its arguments.

 ![](/assets/images/2024-03-18-AI%20Study%20Notes-05-27-2024-3.png)

 we often optimize a differentiable _surrogate_ instead.

 ![](/assets/images/2024-03-18-AI%20Study%20Notes-05-27-2024-4.png)